xiqtcacf/IndonesianCattle-Scripts/04_GenotypeCalling/README.md

-# a1kg genotype calling pipeline
+# a1kg genotype calling pipeline (original developed)

 An overview of how to use the genotype calling pipeline developed for the a1kg project.